WarwickTechCrew/tc-website-wiki/wiki/04-spaces/01-wac/01-studio/index.md

 When using the 16A sound power on the balconies (used for the stock Meyer PA), make sure to turn these on or off using the red 'PA POWER' isolator switch next to the sound rack.

+Note that the studio uses **Intercom Channel A**, and the theatre uses Intercom Channel B.

 #### Lighting
 :::info
 This still needs to be completed!